 - 1. Click the Servo Drive Button in the workspace of the Main Window of the SigmaWin+. - 2.
 Select Reset Motor Type Alarm in the Menu Dialog Box.
 The Reset Motor Type Alarm Dialog Box will be displayed. - 3.
-Click the Reset Button.
+Click the Clear Button.
+The alarm will be cleared.